matrix-org/matrix-spec-proposals/proposals/3743-errors-for-unknown-endpoints.md

 ## Proposal

-The Client-Server API, Server-Server API, Application Service API, Identity Service API, and Push Gateway shall respond with a `404` HTTP error response with an error code of `M_UNRECOGNIZED`.
-This is required for all paths under the `/_matrix` prefix.
+The Client-Server API, Server-Server API, Application Service API, Identity Service API, and Push Gateway shall respond with the following for all paths under the `/_matrix` prefix:

-This applies if a server receives a request to an unknown path or if an invalid method is used for a known path, i.e. whenever the request cannot be routed to business logic.
+* `404` HTTP error response with an error code of `M_UNRECOGNIZED` if a request to an unknown path is received.
+* `405` HTTP error response with an error code of `M_UNRECOGNIZED` if an invalid method for a known path is received.

+Both of these can be treated the same from the client making the request and represent that the request cannot be routed to business logic.

-The major homeserver implementations have recently settled on using `M_UNRECOGNIZED`, so it seems reasonable to specify this formally.
+Note that the major homeserver implementations have recently settled on using `M_UNRECOGNIZED`, so it seems reasonable to specify this formally.

 ## Potential issues